-Queen Elizabeth's School operates a 'Never Used, Seen or Heard' policy where pupils keep possession of their mobile phones only on the strict condition that they are never used, seen or heard.
+XXXX school operates a 'Never Used, Seen or Heard' policy where pupils keep possession of their mobile phones only on the strict condition that they are never used, seen or heard.
 Mobile phones should be kept switched off and in a school bag for the duration of the school day.
 Any mobile phones that are seen or heard may be confiscated for the length of time that the headteacher deems proportionate